 Wanambi was educated at Dhupuma College and Nhulunbuy High School and worked as a NSW Department of Sport and Recreation officer, a probation and parole officer, and at the local mine.
-He has five children and is now a grandfather.
+He has 5 children and is now a grandfather.
 His wife Warraynga is also an artist.

 Wanambi’s first bark won the 1998 NATSIAA Best Bark award.
 Wanambi has gone on to establish a high-profile career.
 In the 2003 NATSIAA awards, a sculpted larrakitj by Wanambi was Highly Commended in the 3D category.
 Since then he has been included in many prestigious collections.